Toronto: Producer Stephen Woolley Talks Dedicating 'Limehouse Golem' to Alan Rickman

 "I actually shed a tear every time I see his name at the end," says the award-winning producer, who sees two films bow at the fest.

-More than year after Carol wowed the critics (but, sadly, not Academy voters), U.K. banner Number 9 Films – led by award-winning husband and wife producer duo Stephen Woolley and Elizabeth Karlsen – return to the screens with two very different offerings, both bowing in Toronto.
+More than a year after Carol wowed the critics (but, sadly, not Academy voters), U.K. banner Number 9 Films — led by award-winning husband and wife producer duo Stephen Woolley and Elizabeth Karlsen — returns to the screens with two very different offerings, both bowing in Toronto.

 The Limehouse Golem, based on the 1994 book by Peter Ackroyd, turns the clock back to the cobbled, seedy streets of 19th century London for a gruesome murder mystery set amid the thriving music halls of the era.
 Directed by Juan Carlos Medina from a script by Jane Goldman, the film stars Olivia Cooke, Douglas Booth and Bill Nighy and sees unlikely cameos from a bevy of historical figures, most notably (and amusingly) a murderous Karl Marx.
 The late Alan Rickman, who passed away in January, was initially attached, but pulled out after he became too ill, with Nighy stepping into his shoes.

-Nighy also stars in Their Finest, a comedy set in WWII Britain from Lone Sherfig (The Riot Club) and based on Gaby Chiappe’s novel about a group of filmmakers trying to make patriotic movie to keep moral high during the Blitz.
+Nighy also stars in Their Finest, a comedy set in World War II Britain from Lone Sherfig (The Riot Club) and based on Gaby Chiappe's novel about a group of filmmakers trying to make a patriotic movie to keep morale high during the Blitz.